 "Each of our stories of becoming young student leaders in our respective communities involved some combination of mentorship and opportunity.
 As a young Gosei Japanese American and member of JACL, I strongly believe that JACL can foster and encourage younger generations of leaders to preserve the history, culture and community relations of Japanese Americans by focusing on mentorship and opportunities for their young Nikkei members.

+"Specifically, I believe that JACL can create and expand existing mentorship

+The Henri and Tomoye Takahashi Charitable Foundation

+What is your

+family's

+American

+story?

-"Specifically, I believe that JACL can create and expand existing mentorship programs, offer leadership training and provide platforms for engagement for youth.
+programs, offer leadership training and provide platforms for engagement for youth.
 One way that JACL can facilitate the mentorship of their younger members is to create and expand existing mentorship networks that pair young members with more-experienced leaders in the community.
 "This process would contribute to the intergenerational transmission of knowledge and experience.
 This intergenerational transmission of knowledge and experience has been characteristic of the Japanese American community for generations.
 "I strongly believe that expanding resources to intentionally foster these intergenerational mentorship relationships would benefit the organization as a whole and reflect JACL's overarching goal of preserving knowledge and history within our community.

-"To further develop this intergenerational exchange of information, JACL can also contribute more resources into leadership training and workshops for younger members of the organization.
+"To further develop this intergenerational exchange of information, JACL can also contribute more resources into leadership training and workshops for vounger members of the organization.
 Community leadership often comes with specific skills and requirements, and in my experience, I was never intentionally taught these skills in my positions - I learned as I went along.
 "I believe the organization can reduce this burden on younger members by intentionally devoting resources into training and workshop programs that teach members skills within the domains of community advocacy, event planning and cultural preservation, as examples."

-CREATIVE

-ELIJAH NISHIMURA

-JACL Chapter: Chicago

-Recipient of the Henry & Chiyo

-Kuwahara Memorial Creative Arts

-Scholarship

-DePaul University

-"The art piece I submitted shows a farmer picking out turnips in Manzanar during the sunset.
-The actual turnip plant will be replaced with the Manzanar cemetery statue, and it will have roots coming from the bottom of the statue.
-The roots represent that Japathat I will be planting roots in other people by educating them on my experience during Kansha.

-"My participation in the workshop 'Intergenerational Conversations: Ripples of the Past' was a unique experience as tergenerational Conversations: Ripples of the Past' was a unique experience as I was able to hear the stories of people from ages 18 to the late 90s.
+nese American history is in my roots/ history.
+In the field past the farmer, there will be other turnip plants to represent that I will be planting roots in other people by educating them on my experience during Kansha.
+"My participation in the workshop 'Intergenerational Conversations: Ripples of the Past' was a unique experience as I was able to hear the stories of people from ages 18 to the late 90s.
 I was even able to talk to someone who was incarcerated, which I was very grateful for."